axysha/ai110-module1show-gameglitchinvestigator-starter/README.md

 ## 📝 Document Your Experience

-The game about guessing a random secret number within 8 guesses.
+This game is about guessing a random secret number within 8 guesses.
 Based on each input from the user, the game gives user a hint(lower or higher) to get closer to the real secret number.
 One bug I found was when the hint should be 'Go Lower' the game would return 'Go Higher' and vice versa.
 To fix this, I had to fix check_guess method to make sure it was following the right message logic.
 Another bug I found was that after a user won the game, the new game wouldn't let the user enter new guesses.
 To fix this part, I had to new game handler to make sure that it stayed in the 'won' state.
 I used the help of Claude Code for all three of bug fixes.

 ## 📸 Demo Walkthrough